adamw/website/content/blog/2014-07-01-evaluating-persistent-replicated-message-queues.md

 dsq_thread_id:
   - 2809356882
 categories:
-  - AWS
-  - Benchmark
-  - Cloud
-  - Clustering
-  - concurrency
-  - Distributed
-  - hornetq
-  - Mongo
+  - aws
-  - NoSQL
+  - cloud
-  - rabbitmq
+  - distributed
-  - Replication
+  - messaging
-  - Scala
+  - performance
-  - Uncategorized
+  - testing

 ---
 > **An updated and extended version of this post [is available on SoftwareMill&#8217;s website][1].
 Below you can find the original content containing benchmarks from 2014.**